Try these fun and easy Christmas Rock Painting Crafts that your kids will love!

 Dip their thumbs in green paint and press it down on a rock.
 Then have them dip their pointer finger in a brownish color for the head.
 Let the paint dry and then use we used a black uni-posca paint pen to draw the face, arms, and legs.
 Don’t forget to add the Elf hat and decorate by adding clothes and buttons!

-Gingerbread Man Rock Painting
+Gingerbread Man painted rock

 This gingerbread man is too cute to eat!
 Make a brown thumbprint on your rock then use the pointer finger to make the head and limbs.
 Drag the finger out to make the limbs appear longer.
 Have fun decorating your little gingerbread man!